14th Annual Exhibit of Paired Works by Artists and

 Please Note - this is NOT a call for collaborative works.

-TAPPED will feature works made by distinct individuals.
+Each year TAPPED features works made by distinct individuals.
+Each person's works

 The relationship between artists and their current or former instructors can be a powerful one.
 Even when this bond is left unstated, we carry our professors' voices forward in time as we mature as artists and people.
 We eventually realize that the instruction given by our teachers during our relatively brief careers as students continues to expand within us.
 We realize that the learning they inspired (or insisted upon) is a chain-reaction process that develops across our lifetime.
 All of us who have been students carry forward our teachers' legacy in one form or another.
 And those who are, or have been teachers, bear witness to the potency of studenthood.